Akasho09/cap/Projects/DriftPro.md

 - TypeScript: The application is written entirely in TypeScript for type safety and to reduce runtime errors.
 > This Project demonstrates my type-safe coding using TypeScript.

+### Imps :
+- One thing that i remeber rn about it is i tried hardcoe the text editor and not use any text editr library.

 3. Apple Scab Estimation Using CNN and Grad-CAM .
 - In our 7th sem we had to make a Minor Project based on Computer vision or Data Mining.
 - It was a Group Project we made a Apple Scab Estimation Using CNN and Grad-CAM .